 An enlarged spleen (splenomegaly) can cause uncomfortable symptoms.
-It can cause abdominal pain when it pushes up against other organs and make you feel full even when you haven’t eaten much.
+It can cause abdominal pain when it pushes against other organs and makes you feel full even when you haven’t eaten much.

-When blood cells are produced outside the bone marrow, noncancerous tumors of developing blood cells sometimes form in other areas of the body.
+When blood cells are produced outside the bone marrow, noncancerous tumors of developing blood cells can form in other areas of the body.

 These tumors may cause bleeding inside your gastrointestinal system.
 This may make you cough or spit up blood.
 Tumors may also compress your spinal cord or cause seizures.

 Blood flows from the spleen to the liver through the portal vein.
-Increased blood flow to an enlarged spleen in MF causes high blood pressure in the portal vein.
+Increased blood flow to an enlarged spleen in MF can cause high blood pressure in the portal vein.

-An increase in blood pressure sometimes forces excess blood into the stomach and esophagus.
+An increase in blood pressure sometimes forces excess blood into the blood supply of the stomach and esophagus.
 This may rupture smaller veins and cause bleeding.
-About

 Platelets in the blood help your blood to clot after an injury.
-Platelet count can fall below normal as MF progresses.
+Platelet count can fall below typical ranges as MF progresses.
 A low number of platelets is known as thrombocytopenia.

 Without enough platelets, your blood can’t clot properly.
 This can make you bleed more easily.

 MF can harden your bone marrow.
 It can also lead to inflammation in the connective tissues around the bones.
 This leads to bone and joint pain.